FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 **Image fields**

 - `isPreviewImage (boolean)`: Allows you to specify a custom preview image for your article.
 When you set this to `true` for an image field in your content type, it will be adopted in the dashboard.
+- `multiple (boolean)`: Define if you want to allow to select multiple images.
+By default this is `false`.

 > **Important**: You can only set this on one image field per content type.

 **Choice fields**

+- `choices (string[] | { id: string; title: string; })`: When you picked the `choice` field type, you need to return an array of choices.
-- `multiSelect (boolean)`: Define if you want to allow multiple choice selection.
+- `multiple (boolean)`: Define if you want to allow multiple choice selection.
 By default this is `false`.
-- `choices (string[] | { id: string; title: string; })`: When you picked the `choice` field type, you need to return an array of choices.

 Example of using an array of string values: